 Finally, the number and size of the circuit breakers should be selected to meet the needs of the installation.
-The breakers can be either single or dual types.
-Two of these breakers MUST be 50 Amp units to act as the Main breakers.
+The breakers can be either single, or dual types.
+The center two breakers on the Main Distribution Panel MUST be 50 Amp units to act as the Main breakers.
 The breakers must be obtained and then installed in the box.
 (See information on breaker types later in this manual.)